t-w/ADFlib/README.md

 INSTALL for details).

-Enabling and using native devices remember that **a native device can be any physical storage device on your system(!)**.
-Please _know what you are doing_ (eg. do not open your `C:\` on Windows or `/dev/sda` on Linux and call a function for creating an Amiga filesystem on it... unless you really want to reinstall your system and restore your data from a backup...).
+Enabling and using native devices remember that **a native device can be any physical storage device on your system(!)** - so _know (and be certain) what you are doing_ (eg. do not open your `C:\` on Windows or `/dev/sda` on Linux and call a function for creating an Amiga filesystem on it... unless you _really_ want to reinstall your system and restore your data from a backup...).

 Since native devices are not much tested - consider them as